alptugan/blog-teaching/content/Courses/COD 323 Sound Design.md

 `Mouse scroll + CMD` : Slide timeline back/forward

 ---
+## AI Assisted Audio Technologies
+[Coproducer](https://coproducer.output.com/pack-generator) Co-Producer is a new set of AI capabilities we’re building to help music makers unlock more time creating and less time searching, beginning with Pack Generator.

+---
 ## Quotes
 It's not about the gear, it's about the ear.